WilleLee/wille_logs/README.md

 1. to craeate a thread to save my daily book notes and thoughts
 2. to enable customizing my own resumé
-3. to create a browser alarm modal to routinize my daily life
+3. to build a modern web application with the latest technologies and design trends

 ### Dev Environment